 Dates: these no bake brownies are sweetened only with dates!

 Cocoa powder: pure cocoa powder delivers the rich chocolate flavor.
+Plus cocoa powder is heart healthy and can aid in reducing inflammation.

 Protein powder: the “flour” in these brownies is protein powder.
 I like to use the pea protein from Sprout Living (code LEMONSNLYME20 for 20% off) to keep these brownies vegan.
 You can use any protein powder you want, though, and feel free to use a chocolate flavored one to enhance the chocolate in this recipe!